-6.1.4.6 FMT_SMF.1 Specification of Management Functions <M>
+6.1.4.6 FMT_SMF.1 Specification of Management Functions

-FMT SMF.1.1 The TSF shall be capable of performing the following management functions:
+FMT_SMF.1.1 The TSF shall be capable of performing the following management functions:

-- Ability to administer the TOE locally and remotely; - Ability to configure the access banner; - Ability to configure the session inactivity time before session termination or locking; - Ability to update the TOE, and to verify the updates using digital signature capability prior to installing those updates; - Ability to configure the authentication failure parameters for FIA AFL.1; - Ability to start and stop services. - Ability to configure audit behavior; - Ability to modify the behaviour of the transmission of audit data to an external IT entity, the handling of audit data, the audit functionality when Local Audit Storage Space is full; - Ability to manage the cryptographic keys; - Ability to configure the cryptographic functionality; - Ability to configure thresholds for SSH rekeying. - Ability to re-enable an Administrator account; - Ability to set the time which is used for time-stamps - Ability to manage the TOE's trust store and designate X509.v3 certificates as trust anchors;
+• Ability to administer the TOE locally and remotely;

+- Ability to configure the access banner; - Ability to configure the session inactivity time before session termination or locking; - Ability to update the TOE, and to verify the updates using digital signature capability prior to installing those updates; - Ability to configure the authentication failure parameters for FIA AFL.1; - Ability to start and stop services; - Ability to configure audit behaviour (e.g. changes to storage locations for audit; changes to behaviour when local audit storage space is full); - Ability to manage the cryptographic keys; - Ability to configure thresholds for SSH rekeying; - Ability to re-enable an Administrator account; - Ability to set the time which is used for time-stamps; - Ability to manage the TOE's trust store and designate X509.v3 certificates as trust anchors; - Ability to import X.509v3 certificates to the TOE's trust store; - Ability to manage the trusted public keys database; - No other capabilities

-6.1.4.7 FMT_SMR.2 Restrictions on security roles <M>
+6.1.4.7 FMT_SMR.2 Restrictions on security roles

-FMT SMR.2.1 The TSF shall maintain the roles:
+FMT_SMR.2.1 The TSF shall maintain the roles:

-• Security Administrator.
+Security Administrator.